 The need for science simulations arises because the requirements described in the SRD are a simplification of a complex system that incorporates the physics of the universe, the performance of the subsystems, and our ability to analyze these data under varying conditions.
-Engineering simulations such as Zemax2 or FRED3 have been used to define the optical design of the system.
+Engineering simulations such as Zemax or FRED have been used to define the optical design of the system.
 While detailed, these modeling tools do not couple the astrophysical properties of the sky nor the changes in observing conditions to the system performance.
 They are not designed to scale to the size of simulations of the LSST universe with 20 million sources per focal plane image (to a coadded depth of i=26.8).

-In contrast, science or system simulations provide the ability to take a value specified within the SRD, which incorporates opto-mechanical, atmospheric, electronic, and software components together with the underlying astrophysical distributions of sources and evaluate which systematic uncertainties are most sensitive to individual components (i.e. assuming we can model the simulation components at the appropriate level of fidelity).
+In contrast, science or system simulations provide the ability to take a value specified by the requirements which incorporates opto-mechanical, atmospheric, electronic, and software components together with the underlying astrophysical distributions of sources and evaluate which systematic uncertainties are most sensitive to individual components (i.e. assuming we can model the simulation components at the appropriate level of fidelity).
 A science simulation framework can provide an end-to-end implementation of the full flow of photons and information to evaluate how well we can achieve the SRD requirements or a simplification of the flow of information to identify the subcomponents and their contribution to the overall performance.

 For additional information, see the 2014 SPIE paper - "An end-to-end simulation framework for the LSST".

 CatSim: the catalog simulator simulates the properties and distributions of stars, galaxies, and asteroids that the LSST expects to observe.